-- Panasonic’s move to 61st and Pena and subsequent public-private partnership with Denver is catalyzing the creation of technology solutions that neither industry nor government can complete on their own.
+- Panasonic’s move to 61st and Pena and subsequent public-private partnership with Denver is accelerating the creation of technology solutions that neither industry nor government can complete on their own.

 Why is it important?

-With global megatrends such as population growth, urbanization, and climate change, resource limitations are placing considerable pressure on cities around the world.
-These trends threaten to add to existing problems that disproportionally affect our most vulnerable populations such as:
+With global megatrends such as population growth, urbanization and climate change, resource limitations are placing considerable pressure on cities around the world.
+These trends threaten to add to existing problems that disproportionately affect our most vulnerable populations such as:

 - Smog and other environmental degradation

 - 23% population increase into Denver (10,000 – 15,000 new residents annually)

 - Increased congestion (73% of trips in Denver are Single Occupancy Vehicles (SOV), up 3% from last year)

 - 100-plus traffic-related deaths in Denver since January 2016

 - 23.9% of residents live near or below the poverty rate, with limited mobility options